quangnguyen30192/cmp-nvim-ultisnips/README.md

   <img alt="Screenshot" title="cmp-nvim-ultisnips" src="screenshots/preview.png" width="80%" height="80%">
 </p>

+## Features
+- **Composable Mappings**: get rid of boilerplate code in your config
+- **Treesitter Integration**: show snippets based on the filetype at your cursor position
+- **Customization**: change which and how snippets are displayed by cmp

 ## Installation and Recommended Mappings

 Check out the [Mappings](#Mappings) section if you want to define your own mappings.